-There are a myriad of careers in the healthcare industry, and you will be expected to undertake some training or study to prepare you for work in this demanding and specialized sector.
-While this training is vitally important to develop the skills you need, everyone, whether entering healthcare as a change of career or fresh from school, will have gained many skills from other employment or simply from life itself.
+There are many healthcare careers, and you will be expected to undertake some training or study to prepare you for work in this demanding and specialized sector.
+While this training is vitally important to develop the skills you need, everyone entering healthcare as a change of career or fresh from school will have gained many skills from other employment or life itself.
 These skills will be highly valuable in your new career, equipping you well for coping with the demands and pressures.
 During a job application or interview, you will want to highlight your professional training, but do not forget to also draw attention to your many other skills and how they will add to your ability to carry out your role effectively.

 So many jobs help you develop good communication skills.
 They include jobs in education, coaching or training, customer service, or marketing, to name but a few.
-If you have undertaken any study, even if your degree was not in a healthcare-related subject, there is a high probability that you will have needed to learn how to communicate information effectively.
-You should highlight it in an interview if the interviewer asks you how it is relevant to a healthcare career.
+Suppose you have undertaken any study, even if your degree was not in a healthcare-related subject.
+In that case, there is a high probability that you will need to learn how to communicate information effectively.
+You should highlight it in an interview if the interviewer asks how it relates to a healthcare career.
 If you have good communication skills, these will come over well in an interview, increasing your chances of being offered the position.

 Organizational and admin skills

 Successfully managing the treatment of all the patients that pass through any healthcare setting involves a vast amount of organization and admin.
-With roles ranging from a clinical manager or outpatient manager to jobs in finance and record keeping, healthcare settings are crying out for people with good admin skills.
-Therefore, a career in healthcare is wide open to people who have worked in an office, finance, or IT.
+With roles ranging from clinical manager or outpatient manager to jobs in finance and record keeping, healthcare settings are crying out for people with good admin skills.
+Therefore, a healthcare career is wide for people who have worked in an office, finance, or IT.
 Such work will have many transferable skills that can enable you to gain an admin position in a healthcare setting.
 To help you transfer these skills, you may like to consider a degree in healthcare administration, something that is widely available at universities across the country.

 Collaboration and teamwork

 When patients enter a healthcare facility, it is improbable they are cared for by one person alone.
 Instead, there is likely to be an array of people involved in their care.
 There might be several doctors, nurses, and therapists.
-Behind the action are the admin staff and lab workers, as well as the other workers who might play non-health-related roles, such as cooks and cleaners, who are vital to the smooth-running of the facility.
+Behind the action are the admin staff and lab workers, as well as the other workers who might play non-health-related roles, such as cooks and cleaners, who are vital to the smooth running of the facility.
 That means anyone working there needs to be a good team player and able to collaborate.
-If members of the team do not communicate and work together effectively, it will be detrimental to the patient’s care.
-If you have worked in any kind of group setting, it is likely you are already accustomed to collaborative work and have skills that will make you an effective part of a healthcare team.
+If team members do not communicate and work together effectively, it will be detrimental to the patient’s care.
+If you have worked in any group setting, you are likely already accustomed to collaborative work and have skills that will make you an effective part of a healthcare team.

 In a healthcare setting, you will need to be able to deal with patients and their families, who may be experiencing some of the most difficult times of their lives.
+You can help to soothe their anxieties and ensure they are well informed about all that is happening.
 People who are hurt, ill or frightened will not be at their best, and the skills you have built up in dealing with awkward customers will stand you in good stead for dealing patiently but firmly with the sick or injured.
-You can help to soothe their anxieties and ensure they are kept well informed about all that is happening.

 Something that might be particularly suitable for nurses who have gained leadership skills in an educational setting, particularly if they have enjoyed the teacher role, is to become a nurse educator, helping to educate the next generation of nurses.